 My Digital Detox

-2020 was such a YEAR.
-And this past holiday shipping season was our busiest ever (thank you for all of your orders)!
-I hope you and your loved ones are healthy and have been able to (on most days) make the best of very challenging times.
 I feel like we are slowly coming out of the woods (literally and figuratively) and making the time to focus on staying healthy and happy and taking care of ourselves and one another.

 I basically forced myself to slow down, to ruthlessly edit (my stuff & obligations) and to take really good care of myself for the entire month of February.
 One of the ways I decided to take better care of myself was to take most of the month of February off of social media and focus on self care and my family.
 It wasn’t really a sabbatical because I still had to do work – but I greatly decreased the amount of stuff on my plate this month.
-And I did have to hop on to social media a few times (to find/sharer a gofund me link, to respond to an inquiry in our FB goal-getters group and to share a few important posts about helping those in Texas and Black History Month) but my screen time was down by over 85% this month.
+And I did have to hop on to social media a few times (to find/share a gofund me link, to respond to an inquiry in our FB goal-getters group and to share a few important posts about helping those in Texas and Black History Month) but my screen time was down by over 85% this month.
 Not being on social media for hours a day (for both work or pleasure or just doom scrolling) allowed me to:

 Read 4 books.
 One of my favorites was The Guest List.